glandaDarie/GANformer-Overview/README.md

 Contains a PowerPoint presentation and a Jupyter notebook related to the GANformer paper.
 The presentation provides insights into the paper, while the Jupyter notebook demonstrates how to perform inference using the GANformer model.

 ## Contents
-- GANformer_Presentation.pptx: The PowerPoint presentation file.
+- GANformer_Presentation.pdf: The PowerPoint presentation file.
 - GANformer_Inference.ipynb: The Jupyter notebook for performing inference with GANformer.

 ## Presentation Highlights